Deterministic generation of hybrid entangled states using quantum walks

 Given their extensive applications and usefulness in quantum information, it is imperative that HE states be efficiently generated in the lab.
 Till now, several experimental setups have managed to generate such states with limited success and fidelity~\cite{JZK14, MHL14, USP17, SUT18, DAG23}.
-These experimental techniques rely on costly single photon resources and photon subtraction techniques to generate HE states with low probability and low fidelity.
+These experimental techniques rely on costly single-photon resources and photon-subtraction techniques to generate HE states with low probability and low fidelity.

 In principle, a HE state can be produced by introducing weak cross-Kerr nonlinear interactions between a qubit state and a coherent state with appropriate displacement operations~\cite{LJ13, NM04, MNS05}.
 These approaches, while theoretically straightforward, can be extremely challenging to implement experimentally, requiring either very long optical fibers ($\approx 3000$ km) or very high coherent amplitudes.
 Moreover, the resultant HE states are highly decohered.
-Afterward, different schemes were proposed where it was only possible to probabilistically generate a HE state with a high coherent state amplitude having fidelity less than $80 \%$~\cite{HJM19, MHL14}.
+Afterward, different schemes were proposed where it was only possible to probabilistically generate a HE state with a high coherent state amplitude and having a fidelity less than $80 \%$~\cite{HJM19, MHL14}.
 As such, these schemes are based on photon addition or subtraction and are relatively more involved than previous approaches.
 In summary, previous theoretical schemes were simple and straightforward but experimentally infeasible and extremely challenging, while currently accepted schemes yield HE states probabilistically with low fidelity.

-The aim of this article is to provide a deterministic scheme to generate a large class of HE states using single particle quantum walks~\cite{Aharonov1993,Ambainis2001,Kempe2003} with high fidelity.
+The aim of this article is to provide a deterministic scheme to generate a large class of HE states using single particle quantum walk~\cite{Aharonov1993,Ambainis2001,Kempe2003} with high fidelity.

 The idea is to entangle the coin, which is a qubit system, and the lattice on which we generate a coherent state.
-This coin-lattice system can be physically realized using trapped atoms and trapped ions~\cite{Milburn2002, Schmitz2009, Roos2010, Karski2009}, waveguide arrays~\cite{Regensburger2012}, photonic setups~\cite{Schreiber2010, Schreiber2011, Regensburger2012, Broome2010, Zhang2007, Sephton2019}, nuclear magnetic resonance~\cite{Du2003, Laflamme2005}, Bose-Einstein condensates~\cite{Sandro2017} orbital angular momentum states of light~\cite{Sephton2019}, and photons~\cite{Galton1998}.
+This coin-lattice system has been physically realized using trapped atoms and trapped ions~\cite{Milburn2002, Schmitz2009, Roos2010, Karski2009}, waveguide arrays~\cite{Regensburger2012}, photonic setups~\cite{Schreiber2010, Schreiber2011, Regensburger2012, Broome2010, Zhang2007, Sephton2019}, nuclear magnetic resonance~\cite{Du2003, Laflamme2005}, Bose-Einstein condensates~\cite{Sandro2017} orbital angular momentum states of light~\cite{Sephton2019} and photons~\cite{Galton1998}.